 - 1. Introduce you to the theoretical concepts, methods, and techniques of actuarial science; - 2.
-Develop your understanding of practical actuarial, statistical and financial modelling and of the context in which such work is undertaken; - 3.
+Develop your understanding of practical actuarial, statistical and financial modelling and of the context in which such work is undertaken: - 3.
 Offer you the opportunity to study actuarial topics selected from a range of options, but within a coherent framework; - 4.
 Give you sufficient grounding in actuarial science for employment as an actuarial analyst; - 5.
 Offer you the opportunity to gain exemptions from corresponding professional examinations of the Institute and Faculty of Actuaries; - 6.
-Provide you with the opportunity to gain practical experience of applying problem-solving and other skills learned by working on actuarial science case studies or an actuarial science project; - 7.
 Help you to develop subject specific and key transferable skills: personal organisation, problem solving, logical argument, deductive reasoning and analysis, abstraction and generalisation, locating, retrieving, synthesising and using information, and written and oral communication.